ArthegaAsdweri/WoW-5e-RPG/core-rules/world-of-warcraft-5e-rpg.md

 <div style="margin-top:490px;"></div>

 ***Gore.*** You can use an attack action to make a gore attack with your horns.
 It is a melee unarmed attack that deals 1d8 piercing damage plus your Strength modifier.
 If you used the Dash action before the attack (such as spending last round to approach or having the ability to use it as a bonus action), you may also use the Shove action.
-This is a strike effect.<br>
+This is a strike effect.
+If you cast a spell, you may use your gore attack as a bonus attack at the same round.<br>
 ***Powerful Build.*** You count as one size larger when determining your carrying capacity and the weight you can push, drag, or lift.<br>
 ***Plainswalker.*** Tauren can reach prodigious speed when continually moving.
 If you use the Dash action once per round for at least three rounds, you gather enough momentum to add a +10 bonus to your land speed, allowing you to travel as fast as a wolf (Speed 40).
 This bonus ends if you stop moving for any purpose.
 While benefitting from this speed, you are treated as if you are dashing for the purposes of the gore ability, and also have advantage to saving throws versus exhaustion from forced marches.<br>
 ***Self-Mastery.*** You have proficiency with one of the following skills and one of the following tools: